 Except for any audit findings that could result in system attacks and the stipulations in Section 9.3, an audited CA shall make its audit report publicly available.
-Audit result are displayed with appropriate seals, including WebTrust for CA, WebTrust for CA - SSL Baseline or WebTrust for CA - EV SSL seals, on the CA's homepage.
+Audit result are displayed with appropriate seals, including WebTrust for CA or WebTrust for CA - SSL Baseline seals, on the CA's homepage.
 The audit report and management's assertions may be viewed by clicking on the seals.
 The CA should make its audit report and management's assertions publicly available no later than three months after the end of the audit period.
 In the event of a delay greater than three months, the CA shall provide an explanatory letter signed by the qualified auditor.